rithwik-mishra/BriefNews/README.md

 npm install

 # Start the development server
-npm start
+npx ng serve --host="0.0.0.0"
 ```

-The frontend will be available at `http://localhost:4200`
+The locally-hosted frontend will be available at `http://localhost:4200/`

-## API Endpoints
+## 🔌 API Endpoints

 ### GET /articles
 Get news articles with summaries, optionally filtered by topic.